 Recommended Lodges & Private Stays in Tunis Village:

-Tunis Village has a variety of lodges and Private villas, we decided to provide for our visitors some recommended private places to stay in Tunis Village.
+Tunis Village has a variety of lodges and Private villas, we decided to provide for our visitors some recommended private places to stay in Tunis Village Such as Barefoot in Tunis, Dar Bulbul, Hoopoe Lodge.

 Ibis Cooking School & Restaurant:

 Located at Mahmoud Youssef Pottery Atelier.
-Ibis cooking School & Restaurant bring you a complete experience of all senses set in a scenic environment by blending the art of cooking with the art of pottery and by doing so, we develop the next generation of skilled chefs and potters.
+Ibis cooking School & Restaurant was found by Swiss Chef Markus Iten and Mirjam Van Issel.
+Ibis brings you a complete experience of all senses set in a scenic environment by blending the art of cooking with the art of pottery and by doing so, the cooking school develops the next generation of skilled chefs in the village and Fayoum.

-The cooking school is still in the process of getting funding to establish the training kitchen, but hopefully the cooking school will open summer 2019.
-The restaurant is operational already since the pottery festival in November 2018.
+The cooking school functions in the summer during the low tourism season, The restaurant is operational already since the pottery festival in November 2018.

 *For more information on booking cooking classes, please contact us